ladanggiabao/gatsby-startbootstrap-agency/content/Top.en.md

 ---
-header: "It's Nice To Meet You"
+header: "Interior Exterior Custom DOORS"
-subheader: "Welcome To Our Studio!"
+subheader: "We are here to help you with ALL your door needs!"
-imageFileName: "header-bg.jpg"
+imageFileName: "hero-bg.jpg"
 jumpToAnchor: "Services"
-jumpToAnchorText: "Tell Me More"
+jumpToAnchorText: "SCHEDULE SERVICES!"
 ---